zhouLion/doc.fedml.ai/docs/deploy/deploy_cloud.md

 # Deploy to Cloud

-`fedml model deploy` is a high level CLI to deploy a model card to the cloud.
+`fedml model deploy` is a high level CLI to deploy a model card to FedML GPU cloud marketplace.

 If you do not use `--local` option for local deploy, nor specify the `---master_ids` and `--worker_ids` options for on-premise deploy, the model card will be deployed to the cloud.